arashnm80/arashnm80.github.io/handbook/action.md

 title: Action
 ---

-> Talk is cheap, show me the code
+> Talk is cheap, show me the code.

 Instead of thinking, talking or writing I'm gonna do through real life actions.